testcontainers/testcontainers-go/docs/modules/pulsar.md

 ## Adding this module to your project dependencies

-Please run the following command to add the LocalStack module to your Go dependencies:
+Please run the following command to add the Apache Pulsar module to your Go dependencies:

 ```
 go get github.com/testcontainers/testcontainers-go/modules/pulsar